Skatehack is an urban art & research project with a focus on skateboarding, hacking, and open source technologies.

 WHAT IS SKATEHACK?

-Both skateboarding and hacking involve using information from the surrounding environment, modifying it, and creating new modes of interaction.
 Like a skilled computer hacker who modifies code, skateboarders hack their surroundings, transforming park benches, ledges, stairs and handrails into a platform for new possibilities.
-Both skateboarding and hacking are highly creative and innovative practices, but also face challenges by government authorities concerning ownership.
+Skateboarding and hacking are innovative practices which question traditional ideas about public space and ownership.

-Like hackers, skateboarders face heavy penalties when it comes to expressing their creativity, skill and talent which in many cases, question traditional ideas about ownership.
+Like hackers, skateboarders face heavy penalties when it comes to expressing their creativity.

 Laws such as PIPA and SOPA threaten to tighten restrictions on piracy while some legislation in some U.S. cities prohibit the use of skateboards on any public road.